Towards a Canonical Divergence within Information Geometry

 In this article, we also addressed our investigation to the symmetry property of $\Div(p,q)$ along the line put forward by the canonical divergence of Bregman type originally introduced on dually flat manifolds (see Eq. \eqref{duallyflatsymmetry} for more details).
 However, we succeeded to prove only a weak version of this symmetry property and the general problem is still open.
 According to our analysis, we may conjecture that this issue is closely related to the decomposition of the pseudo-squared-distance $r(p,q)$ in terms of $\Div(p,q)$ and $\Div^*(p,q)$.
 Once again, we can support this conjecture from the classical theory previously developed by Amari and Nagaoka in \cite{Amari00}.
 This will constitute the object of study of a forthcoming investigation.

 Several examples of divergences can be found in the literature arising from a wide range of physical sciences.
 In \cite{Ciaglia17} a divergence is defined as the solution of the Hamilton-Jacobi problem associated with a canonical Lagrangian defined in $\tangent\Ma$.
 In \cite{Zhang17} by resorting to the dual structure of the Hamiltonian and Lagrangian formulation of mechanics in $\tangent^*\Ma$ and $\tangent\Ma$, it is established that the divergence function agrees with the exact discrete Lagrangian up to third order if and only if $\Ma$ is a Hessian manifold.
 The new divergence introduced in this manuscript is based on an extensive analysis of the geodesic geometry of a general statistical manifold.
 For this reason, it turns out to be intrinsically related to the dualistic structure $(\metric,\nabla,\nabla^*)$.
 Moreover, we proved that the new divergence satisfies all the basic requirements to be a canonical divergence according to pattern laid down in \cite{Ay15} and \cite{Ay17}.
 In addition, it coincides, in some cases, with the divergence of Ay and Amari and it is closely related to the divergence of Henmi and Kobayashi.
-For all these reasons, we may refer to $\Div(p,q)$ as the canonical divergence and to $\Div^*(p,q)$ as the dual canonical divergence.